 “See, this is new”?

 It has been already

 in the ages before us.

 Nothing is new under the sun.
-So, we push into this awkward and humiliating reality by answering every questions as thoroughly as possible.
+So, we push into this awkward and humiliating reality by answering every question as thoroughly as possible.

 Did Asher understand what he was doing?
 Yes.

 Did Georgia, Olivia, and Nathan ask him to stop?
 Did they feel threatened by Asher and made to believe they would get into trouble if they did not comply?
 Yes.

 Did this happen more than once?
 Was it something that occurred frequently?
 Yes.